Detective: Brothers recounted how Jussie Smollet staged hoax

 “At the end of the investigation, we determined that the alleged hate crime was actually a staged event,” Theis said, and the Osundairo brothers were released.

-Defense attorney Nenye Uche said during opening statements late Monday that the brothers attacked Smollett because they didn’t like him and that a $3,500 check the actor paid them was for training so he could prepare for an upcoming music video.
+Defense attorney Nenye Uche said during opening statements late Monday that Smollett “is a real victim” and that a $3,500 check the actor paid the brothers was for training so he could prepare for an upcoming music video.
+He also said the brothers attacked Smollett because they didn’t like him “because of who he is.”

+On Tuesday, Uche suggested the brothers were homophobic, asking Theis on cross-examination about a homophobic slur one of the brothers used.
+Theis said there was a message containing a slur but that he doesn’t know if that makes the man homophobic.
+Uche also asked Theis if he was aware one of the brothers attacked someone at the TV studio because he was gay.

+“One individual said it happened but I don’t know that it happened,” Theis said.

+Uche also sought to discredit Theis and the Chicago police, suggesting detectives ignored possible avenues of investigation, such as a video that showed a car turning behind the brothers the night of the attack.
+Theis said police “didn’t see the relevance” of the other car in the video.

+“We saw it turn behind the brothers but once we saw them get in a cab we didn’t pay attention any more,” Theis said.

-The brothers will take the stand but it’s unknown if Smollett will testify.
+The brothers will take the witness stand during the trial, but it’s unknown if Smollett will testify.

-Uche portrayed the brothers as unreliable, saying their story has changed while Smollett’s has not, and that when police searched their home they found heroin and guns.
+Uche has portrayed the siblings as unreliable, saying their story has changed while Smollett’s has not, and that when police searched their home they found heroin and guns.

-“They are going to lie to your face,” Uche told the jury.
+“They are going to lie to your face,” Uche told the jury Monday.

-Outside the courtroom Tuesday, Smollett’s brother said it has been “incredibly painful” for the family to watch Smollett be accused of something he “did not do.”

 “When he reported the fake hate crime, that was a real crime,” Webb said.